karatelabs/karate/karate-robot/README.md

 * Opening a browser tab and performing actions - [Link](src/test/java/robot/core/chrome.feature)

 ## Using
-If you are not that experienced with programming - or don't want to set up a Java development environment, please look at the [ZIP Release](https://github.com/intuit/karate/wiki/ZIP-Release#karate-robot) which you can run using [Visual Studio Code](https://github.com/intuit/karate/wiki/IDE-Support#visual-studio-code).
+If you are not that experienced with programming - or don't want to set up a Java development environment, please look at the [standalone JAR](https://github.com/intuit/karate/wiki/ZIP-Release#karate-robot) which you can run using [Visual Studio Code](https://github.com/intuit/karate/wiki/IDE-Support#visual-studio-code).

 Maven (or Gradle) users can read on below.
 Make sure you follow the [Karate conventions](https://github.com/intuit/karate#folder-structure) and you can use the [`examples/robot-test`](../examples/robot-test) project as a template.